 Dijkstra's approach is new.
 In the classic approach, the number of levels of precedence is hard-coded into the algorithm.
 Dijkstra's algorithm can handle any number of levels of precedence without a change in its code, and without any effect on its running speed.

 Why not use the algorithms that parse operator expressions for the whole language?
-Samuelson and Bauer 1959 had suggested exactly that.
-But, alas, operator expression parsing is not adequate for languages as a whole[49].
+Samelson and Bauer 1959 had suggested exactly that.
+But, alas, operator expression parsing is not adequate for languages as a whole[71].

 BASIC-OP has two operators, three levels of precedence and left associativity.
-This was enough to challenge the primitive parsing techniques in use before 1961.
+This is enough to challenge the primitive parsing techniques in use before 1961.
 Surprisingly, this simple grammar will continue to bedevil mainstream parsing theory for the next half a century.

-Recursive descent, it turns out, cannot parse BASIC-OP because it is left recursive.
+Recursive descent, it turns out, cannot parse BASIC-OP because BASIC-OP is left recursive.
 And that is not the end of it.
-Making addition and multiplication right-associate is unnatural and, as the authors of the IT compiler found out, causes users to revolt.
+Making addition and multiplication right-associate is unnatural and, as the authors of the IT compiler had found out, causes users to revolt.
 But suppose we try to use this Right-recursive Operator Grammar (RIGHT-OP) anyway:

 Recursive descent, without help, cannot parse RIGHT-OP.
-As of 1961, parsing theory has not developed well enough to state why in a precise terms.
+As of 1961, parsing theory has not developed well enough to state why in precise terms.
 Suffice it to say for now that RIGHT-OP requires too much lookahead.

-But recursive descent does have a huge advantage, one which, despite its severe limitations, will save it from obsolescence time and again.
+Recursive descent does have a huge advantage, one which, despite its severe limitations, will save it from obsolescence time and again.
 Hand-written recursive descent is essentially calling subroutines.
 Adding custom modification to recursive descent is very straight-forward.

 Bottom line: as of 1961 the Operator Issue takes a new form.
 Because of the Operator Issue, recursive descent is not sufficient for practical grammars -- it must always be part of a hybrid.